kurapica/IGAS/PLoop/README.md

 	print(pos.x, '-', pos.y)

-There are not many things can be done in the constructor, the struct know how to create tables based on the field settings, and the **Validate** function works better than the constructor, so just forget it normally.
+There are not many things can be done in the constructor, the struct know how to create tables based on the field settings, and the **Validate** function works better than the constructor, so just forget the constructor.

 ---